AmoebeLabs/material3-themes-manual/docs/basics/m3-analysis-palettes.md

 We see an exact match between the Material 3 lightness and the CIE-Lch(ab) lightness value for primary, secondary, and tertiary color palettes.
 <br>You may also notice how the sRGB values ​​are sometimes close and sometimes very different from these CIE values, which is why sRGB is not suitable for this kind of calculation.

 !!!
-Success "Material 3 is using the CIE-L* colorspace to determine the lightness for tonal palettes"
+Success "Material 3 is indeed using the CIE-L* colorspace to determine the lightness for tonal palettes"

 Now let's take a look at the primary, secondary and tertiary palettes.
 Can we make sense of them?